-The low ambient control is a pressure switch that is attached to the liquid line of the system and monitors high side system pressure.
-Operation of the LAC occurs as outdoor temperatures drop below 60°F. LAC operation cycles the condenser fan on/off based on outdoor temperature.
+The low ambient control is a pressure switch that is attached to the liquid line of the system and monitors high side pressure.
+Operation of the LAC occurs as outdoor temperatures drop below 60°F. On/Off and modulating controls are used which operate based on pressure changes caused by outdoor temperature changes.
+On/Off LAC operation cycles the condenser fan on/off to maintain desired liquid pressure while modulating LAC operation is factory adjusted and slows the condenser fan speed (rpm).